Kate Forbes: Personal life

 Forbes is a fluent Gaelic speaker.
+She has made speeches in Gaelic at the Scottish Parliament.

-She has been married to Alasdair "Ali" MacLennan since 2021.
-Forbes has three step-daughters, whom MacLennan had with his first wife, who died suddenly in October 2014.
-The couple have a daughter born in August 2022.
+She has been married to Alasdair "Ali" MacLennan since 29 July 2021.
+They were married in Dingwall, at Dingwall & Strathpeffer Free Church of Scotland.
+Forbes, who is 9 years younger than MacLellan, has three step-daughters, MacLennan’s children with his first wife, who died in October 2014.
+The couple's first child together, a daughter, was born in August 2022.

-Religious views

-Forbes is a member of the Free Church of Scotland.
+Forbes is a Christian, and is a member of the Free Church of Scotland.
 In a BBC interview, Forbes stated that she has never tried to hide her faith, calling it "essential to my being", and argued that it does not affect her ability to serve all her constituents, saying "I have a duty to represent them" and that being honest about her faith is an important matter.